By Aly | First published December 16, 2018 | Last modified September 27, 2022

 Q2: Is Bicalutamide a Stronger Antiandrogen than Spironolactone or Cyproterone Acetate?
 What are the Equivalent Dosages Between Them?

 Yes, although the answer is nuanced.
 The available data from both animal and human studies indicate that bicalutamide is a significantly more potent androgen receptor blocker than cyproterone acetate and a substantially more potent androgen receptor blocker than spironolactone.
-Whereas spironolactone is suitable for blocking the low androgen levels in healthy cisgender women (and also those with polycystic ovary syndrome) (e.g., ≤50 ng/dL), sufficient doses of bicalutamide can block much higher male-range testosterone levels (e.g., >300 ng/dL).
+Whereas spironolactone is suitable for blocking the relatively low androgen levels in healthy cisgender women (and also those with polycystic ovary syndrome) (e.g., ≤100 ng/dL), sufficient doses of bicalutamide can block much higher male-range testosterone levels (e.g., >300 ng/dL).
 However, cyproterone acetate works as an antiandrogen not only by blocking the androgen receptor but also by suppressing testosterone production by the gonads.
 In fact, this is its main or sole mechanism of action at the low doses that becoming used today (Aly W., 2019).
 The strong testosterone suppression that occurs with estrogen plus cyproterone acetate makes cyproterone acetate a functionally more potent antiandrogen than bicalutamide.
 Studies are mixed as to whether spironolactone decreases testosterone levels or not, with some finding that it does and others finding that it doesn’t (Aly W., 2018; Aly W., 2020).
 Due to a lack of comparative research in humans, we don’t know what the precise equivalent doses of bicalutamide, spironolactone, and cyproterone acetate are in terms of androgen receptor blockade or general antiandrogenic strength.